borealis31/MW208_AUTON_RACECARS/README.md

-𝛿 (di) | Angle between the longitudinal axis and the direction of the front wheel 𝛿_M (di_M) | Maximum angle between longitudinal axis and the direction of the front wheel f_fx | Longitudinal friction force on the front tire f_fy | Lateral friction force on the front fire f_rx | Longitudinal fiction force on the rear tire f_ry | Lateral friction force on the front tire d_MX | Maximum longitudinal force coefficient d_MY | Maximum lateral force coefficient
+𝛿 (di) | Angle between the longitudinal axis and the direction of the front wheel 𝛿_M (di_M) | Maximum angle between longitudinal axis and the direction of the front wheel f_fx | Longitudinal friction force on the front tire mu_fx | Longitudinal friction force coefficient on the front tire f_fy | Lateral friction force on the front fire mu_fy | Lateral friction force coefficient on the front tire f_rx | Longitudinal fiction force on the rear tire mu_rx | Longitudinal friction force coefficient on the rear tire f_ry | Lateral friction force on the front tire mu_ry | Lateral friction force coefficient on the rear tire d_MX | Maximum longitudinal force coefficient d_MY | Maximum lateral force coefficient
 (x,y) | Global (x,y) position on the center of the rear wheel